reagento/dishka/docs/integrations/telebot.rst

 pyTelegramBotAPI
 ===========================================

-Though it is not required, you can use dishka-aiogram integration.
+Though it is not required, you can use dishka-pyTelegramBotAPI integration.
 It features:

 * automatic REQUEST scope management using middleware
 * passing ``dishka.integrations.telebot.TelebotEvent`` object as a context data to providers for telegram events (update object fields)